liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/04-using-lcs.markdown

 You can also access environment tokens from the Connection tab on the left side of LCS.
-Click the *Connection* tab here, and then click the *Automatic Registration* button.
+Click the *Connection* tab here, and then click the *Automatic Registration* tab.
 The table shows the tokens for all the environments in your project.
 This provides a central location to manage all your environment tokens.
 Otherwise, the UI for managing them is exactly the same.

 ![Figure 4.30: The Connection tab on the left lets you manage the environment tokens for your entire project.](../../images/lcs-environment-token-02.png)